AV-98-Ingram/LeetCodeSolutions/October/Readme.md

  The best solution is to maintain the window with two pointers "start" and "end".
 Using negative numbers to indicate duplicates, smart!

+- 1982-Find_array_given_subset_sums.
+I used the approach of find all unique subsets from an unsorted, may-duplicate arrays but it seems is too slow.

 **77-Combinations**
 - to get unordered combinations of k numbers in [1 .. n], we recursively "build" (on the fly) the tree